by cheri block sabraw

 The first pictures of life in ancient Fremontia, replete with dominant parents Joan and Hugh, set the scene for us viewers.
 As I wrote,we meet a young and curious child, who because of her independent nature and her need for attention, has developed some bad habits.
 We see her abusing her siblings by control and bribery.
 It is not surprising that she is trouble with a capital T.

-Her desire for fame we can see in the numerous crayon self-portraits that decorate her bedroom walls on Mayfield Drive.
+Her desire for fame we can see in the numerous crayon self-portraits that decorate her bedroom walls.

 Cheri doesn’t want to go on her trip, but she has no choice; the Gods have decreed this adventure Good.

-At the airport, her father reminds her to enjoy her first flight and to be a good little girl while visiting her grandfather, Jimmie, and his wife, Helen in Dallas, Texas.
-The stewardess fussed over her, pins airplane wings on her little pink sweater, and escorts her to a big leather seat in the front of the plane next to a nice lady who smells like Cheri’s other grandmother, Rosie.
+At the airport, her father reminds her to enjoy her first flight and to be a good little girl while visiting her relatives.
+The stewardess fussed over her, pins airplane wings on her little pink sweater, and escorts her to a big leather seat in the front of the plane next to a nice lady who smells like Cheri’s other grandmother.

-In Dallas, Jimmie and Helen meet Cheri at the gate, smothering her with kisses, candy, and Dr. Pepper.
+In Dallas, her grandparents meet Cheri at the gate, smothering her with kisses, candy, and Dr. Pepper.

 Hi Doll Face, how ya’all doing?
 Did those folks on that airplane treat you like the royalty that you are, you little sweetie pie o apple of your grampa’s eyes?
 Ya’ all hungry?
 Helen, before we head over to Neiman’s, let’s take lil Cheri out for some Texas bar-beeeee- Q.